rameshsunkara/defer-aye/README.md

 # Defer Run (deferrun)

-Provides a utility to ensure given function(s) are always executed.
+A utility to execute given functions when the configured signal fires.
-Given functions are executed in LIFO (Last In First Out) order just like `defer`.
+Functions are executed in LIFO order just like `defer` statements.

+The default behavior is designed to facilitate executing function(s) on application termination.

 ## The Problem